therealOri/Serverbot/README.md

 - Added a `/mc_menu` command for accessing the control pannel.
 - Added a `Backup` button for making backups manually.
 __ __
-> Note: When `pause-when-empty-seconds` is enabled in the `server.properties` file, the interaction can/will fail after xyz seconds and become unresponsive.
-(And idk why)

 <br>
 <br>